FAQs

 Do you have people actually in Gaza and the West Bank?

-Baitulmaal has been blessed with having field workers in Palestine for more than a decade supporting healthcare in the West Bank and refilling 300 water tanks in Gaza.
-Baitulmaal also provides winter aid, food assistance, education support and emergency aid across all of Palestine.
+Yes.
+Baitulmaal has been blessed with having field workers in Palestine for more than a decade supporting healthcare in the West Bank and operating 400 water tanks in Gaza, in addition to other aid programs.
 Having resources inside Palestine enables Baitulmaal to quickly respond to the needs of Palestinians in times of crisis.

-How are you responding to the crisis in Gaza and Sheikh Jarrah?
+How are you responding to the current crisis in Gaza?
+(October 2023)

 What have you done to help Palestinians?